joshualande/joshualande.github.io/_drafts/2014-02-05-cube-rollup-pig-data-science.md

 and `ROLLUP` functions
 as a [Google Summer of Code project](http://www.google-melange.com/) in 2012.
-See [PIG-2167](https://issues.apache.org/jira/browse/PIG-2167) for the information on the development of htis feature.
+See [PIG-2167](https://issues.apache.org/jira/browse/PIG-2167) for the development of these commands.
 * The official release of [Apache Pig 0.11](https://blogs.apache.org/pig/entry/apache_pig_it_goes_to) that announced the `CUBE` and `ROLLUP` functions.
-* The idea behind the `CUBE` and `ROLLUP` originated in the idea of a [OLAP cube](http://en.wikipedia.org/wiki/OLAP_cube).
+* The idea behind the `CUBE` and `ROLLUP` function originated in the idea of a [OLAP cube](http://en.wikipedia.org/wiki/OLAP_cube).
 * Several databases (like
 [Microsoft SQL Server](http://technet.microsoft.com/en-us/library/ms175939)) implement